falcucci/changelog-it/README.md

 cargo install changelog-it
 ```

-To see all values suported, look at the `changelog.config.js` file at the root of this repo.

 ## Releases

 You can automatically attach pull requests to a release with the `--release` flag.
 For example, let's say we want to add all issues in the changelog to the "1.73.0" release: